Christopher Latham Sholes: Youth and political career

 Born in Mooresburg, in Montour County, Pennsylvania, Sholes moved to nearby Danville and worked there as an apprentice to a printer.
 After completing his apprenticeship, Sholes moved to Milwaukee, Wisconsin, in 1837, and later to Southport, Wisconsin (present-day Kenosha).
-On February 4, 1841 in Green Bay, he married Mary Jane McKinney of that town.
+On February 4, 1841, in Green Bay, he married Mary Jane McKinney of that town.

 He became a newspaper publisher and politician, serving in the Wisconsin State Senate from 1848 to 1849 as a Democrat, in the Wisconsin State Assembly from 1852 to 1853 as a Free Soiler, and again in the Senate as a Republican from 1856 to 1857.
 He was instrumental in the successful movement to abolish capital punishment in Wisconsin; his newspaper, The Kenosha Telegraph, reported on the trial of John McCaffary in 1851, and then in 1853 he led the campaign in the Wisconsin State Assembly.
+Also noteworthy was Sholes' part in the massive railroad corruption scheme which permeated the legislature in 1856.
+Sholes was one of a small number of legislators who actually refused the bribe.

 He was the younger brother of Charles Sholes (1816–1867), who was also a newspaper publisher and politician who served in both houses of the Wisconsin State Legislature and as mayor of Kenosha.